 So why then is it so difficult to do?

 Dissociation in Mental Illness and Complex Post-Traumatic Stress Disorder

 When we go through trauma we disconnect from part of ourselves.
 We give up a sense of our integrity in order to survive; in order to deal with the overwhelming surge that floods our bodies and minds.
-To be overwhelmed, by an incidental or developmental trauma, is when you are out of control and in a state of helpless vulnerability.
-That is your first step in disconnecting from integrity.
-The emotions that follow from there, as an attempt to deal with this overwhelming force, are anger, fear, sadness, grief, guilt and shame, blame, self-reproach, and quite often, a mixture of all these.
+To be overwhelmed by an incidental or developmental trauma is to have no control and to be in a state of helpless vulnerability.
+That is the first step in disconnecting from your integral self.
+The emotions that follow from there, as attempts to deal with this overwhelming force, are anger, fear, sadness, grief, guilt and shame, blame, self-reproach, and quite often, a mixture of all of these.

-When a state of disconnection and Post-Traumatic Stress persists, the dis-connective state becomes an identity unto itself and thereby becomes very difficult to move out of and away from.
-The fear of reconnecting, by working through the trauma and addressing the overwhelming helplessness, also crucially means the dying of the ‘trauma- identity’.
-We therefore, rather tend to prefer staying with the familiarity of the known, even if it is painful and destructive, than face the unknown and potential healing.
+When a state of disconnection and Post-Traumatic Stress persists, the disconnected state becomes an identity unto itself and thereby becomes very difficult to move out of and away from.
+The fear of reconnecting, by working through the trauma and addressing the overwhelming helplessness, also crucially means the dying of the “trauma- identity”; therefore, we rather tend to prefer staying with the familiarity of the known, even if it is painful and destructive, than face the unknown and potential healing.

 Let me put forward an example by which to clarify this:

 The Ramifications of Developmental Trauma and Developmental Trauma Disorder